 Hack and Slash

 - In chronological order of the plotline, the Devil May Cry series goes as follows: Devil May Cry 3, Devil May Cry, Devil May Cry 4, then Devil May Cry 2.
-Then there's DmC: Devil May Cry, which was originally another prequel (more like Continuity Reboot in some aspects) set before 3 and is now set in a parallel universe.
+Then there's DmC: Devil May Cry, which was originally another prequel (more like Continuity Reboot in some aspects) set before 3 until it was relegated to a parallel universe.
+Devil May Cry 5 returns to the setting of the first four games, taking place several years after not only DMC4, but also the oft-ignored 2.

 - The Castlevania series is the reigning king of bouncing around in the timeline, though the games all take place in the same continuity.
 Games have been set as far back as the year 1094 and as far forward as 2036.
 Konami didn't even wait till the series left the NES before starting this habit — Castlevania III: Dracula's Curse was set more than 200 years before the first game.

-- There are five games that retell Simon Belmont's assault on Dracula's Castle in 1691, with only Castlvania II serving as a continuation of Simon's journey.
+- There are five games that retell Simon Belmont's assault on Dracula's Castle in 1691, with only Castlevania II serving as a continuation of Simon's journey.

 - Though the various Mega Man games are released roughly in chronological order within their own series, the Mega Man Zero series — which takes place after the end of the X series and before the Legends series — began and ended years after the last Legends game came out.
 The newer Mega Man ZX series takes place after Zero but still before Legends.